bergmannjg/hafas-api-tsoa/src/generator/readme.md

 The method should return a Promise.

-If a parameter of the method has an interface type, the interface properties are transfered to query parameters of the rest api method.
+If a parameter of the method has an interface type, the interface properties are transferred to query parameters of the rest api method.

 ## Example